AlexCrogh/GifProject/README.md

 ### Known Issues

 - **Pushshift API Changes**: The project relies on the Pushshift API to aggregate GIFs from Reddit.
 As of July 2023, Pushshift has restricted access to its API, which may cause the application to fail in fetching new GIFs.
 Consider exploring alternative APIs or datasets to replace Pushshift.
-- **Error Handling**: Some methods may not handle all edge cases or exceptions effectively.
-Improvements in error handling are recommended.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.